Kuat Sherpa 2.0 Review

 The trays are fixed in position, so adjusting spacing between bikes is not an option.
 Despite the trays being fixed in place, the Sherpa does boast 14.5" of spacing between the trays, a number that is only rivaled by the Dr. Tray which has 17" of spacing with the trays set at maximum spacing.
 While the distance between the trays is good, the lack of lateral adjustability can make it impossible to get some bikes on the rack.

 Ease of Assembly

-Our silver colored test version of the Sherpa held up well during testing.
+Our silver-colored test version of the Sherpa held up well during testing.
 The gloss metallic powder coat finish looks nice, but does scratch rather easily, compared to the black finish on the T2 Pro.
-The all aluminum construction is resistant to corrosion, and the rack as a whole has a solid, well-built appearance.
-The weak point on the rack is the plastic flip up wheel trays, which could be damaged rather easily if they were inadvertently left in the open position and suffered some impact.
+The all-aluminum construction is resistant to corrosion, and the rack as a whole has a solid, well-built appearance.
+The weak point on the rack is the plastic flip-up wheel trays, which could be damaged rather easily if they were inadvertently left in the open position and suffered some impact.
 The knob that turns the cam device to eliminate wobble is also prone to damage in its position on the lower rear portion of the rack.
 The higher scoring T2 Pro has a nice skid plate welded in place to prevent damage to its cam knob.